gromacs/gromacs/docs/release-notes/2020/major/tools.rst

 from :ref:`gmx cluster`.
 The new :ref:`extract-cluster <gmx extract-cluster>` tool generates new trajectories that contain only those frames that correspond to the correct cluster.
 The corresponding option **-sub** in :ref:`gmx trjconv` has been removed.

+Changed behaviour of genion
+"""""""""""""""""""""""""""

+Functionality of genion was altered to prevent swapping ions for solvent closer than -rmin from any other non-solvent atom.
+This improvement prevents situations where an ion could be placed at the core of a protein, which would potentially render the folded protein less stable or may require long equilibration times.